Giving Back

 The loss of property and livelihood was deeply felt throughout the region.
 Residents returned to find nothing but the burned-out foundations where their homes had once stood.
 Images on the nightly news showed the level of destruction to both property and lives.

 Quest Geomatics stepped forward to help in any way we could.
-In coordination with provincial and federal government matching programs, our employees donated $7500 to Red Cross Relief Efforts.
+In coordination with provincial and federal government matching programs, our employees donated $7500 to Red Cross Relief Efforts and its just another way Quest Geomatics gives back.

 Humboldt Broncos SUPPORT